-About a month later, Google announced that they had completely revamped their algorithm with the Hummingbird update, and that the changes had been made about a month before.
+About a month later, Google announced that they had completely revamped their algorithm with the Hummingbird update and that the changes had been made about a month before.

 Again, this is not a case of outright lying, but it's clear that the update on August 21/22 was Hummingbird, and Google declined to say anything about it for a month.

-3. "Not Provided" Keyword Data
+9. "Not Provided" Keyword Data

 When Google started blocking keyword data in search results, Google claimed that it was to protect the privacy of searchers who were signed in to Google.
 They also specifically said that "the change will affect only a minority of your traffic."
-However, there is no reason why SSL search would prevent the reporting of keyword data (which is still found in AdWords), and today, essentially 100% of all keyword data is now "not provided."
+However, there is no reason why SSL search would prevent the reporting of keyword data (which is still found in AdWords), and today, essentially 100 percent of all keyword data is now "not provided."

 The way the web is supposed to work, Google wouldn't pass the keyword data forward unless it were to a secure site.
 By default, this would have meant that webmasters could still access the keyword data if they just switched their sites to be encrypted.
 This would have encouraged webmasters to encrypt their sites, which in turn would have made the entire web a more secure place.

-Instead of doing this, Google deliberately built a unique system that never refers the keyword data, even to secured sites, except to Advertisers, even if they were unsecure.
+Instead of doing this, Google deliberately built a unique system that never refers to the keyword data, even to secured sites, except to Advertisers, even if they were unsecure.
 In short, they deliberately broke a web standard to avoid a backlash from unsecured advertisers.

 Google began moving to encrypt all search, even for users that aren't signed in, in the wake of the PRISM scandal.
 Again, this data was not blocked from advertisers, even if they are not encrypted.